Jarl-Bjoern/IT_Overview/README.md

 | 10.0.0.0 - 10.255.255.255     |   10.0.0.0/8   | 16.777.216         |   A   |
 | 172.16.0.0 - 172.31.255.255   | 172.16.0.0/16  | 1.048.576          |   B   |
 | 192.168.0.0 - 192.168.255.255 | 192.168.0.0/24 | 65.536             |   C   |

+# Remark
+The scripts are no longer in development, as they only served to improve the knowledge in the area of development and automation of processes.